Future customs procedures

 What?

-- Support for multiple filing will be introduced, allowing the provision of information on multiple levels, and, in some cases, multiple information providers, in the same entry summary declaration.
+• Multiple filing has been introduced, allowing the provision of information on multiple levels, and, in some cases, multiple information providers, in the same entry summary declaration.

-- The information is submitted directly to the Member State where the goods enter the Union, via an EU-wide system (the Common Repository).
+• The information is submitted directly to the Member State where the goods enter the Union, via the EU-wide new import control system, ICS2.

 Other information

-Release 3 – All goods, regardless of means of transport
+Release 3 – All goods, regardless of means of transport.
+Ongoing

-The third and final release is scheduled for 1 March 2024, and includes entry summary declarations for all consignments, regardless of their means of transport.
+The third and final release includes entry summary declarations for all consignments, regardless of their means of transport.
 Postal and express consignors, transport operators and other actors transporting goods from third countries to the European Union will be affected.

 Who?